-[155r.]
-On this day and the two that follow, let the same order be preserved as on Thursday in the week of Easter, as above, of the Invitatory, in the beginning of the Antiphons, in the reading of the Versicles and the reading of the Lessons and in the singing of the Responsories.
-1390.
+On this day and the two that follow, let the same order be preserved as on Thursday in [155r.] the week of the Pasch, as above, of the Invitatory, in the beginning of the Antiphons, in the reading of the Versicles and the reading of the Lessons and in the singing of the Responsories.
+1398.